hermit-os/hermit-playground/README.md

 [HermitCore]( http://www.hermitcore.org ) is a new
 [unikernel](http://unikernel.org) targeting a scalable and predictable runtime for high-performance and cloud computing.
-We decided to develop a version of the kernel in [Rust](https://www.rust-lang.org) .
+We decided to develop a new version of the kernel in [Rust](https://www.rust-lang.org) .
 We promise that this will make it easier to maintain and extend our kernel.
 All code beside the kernel can still be developed in your preferred language (C/C++/Go/Fortran).